 Optical force feedback

-for endoscopic dissection
+for endoscopic surgery

 This is one of my project (last) as an undergraduate student within the BEAMS (Bio- Electro- And Mechanical Systems) at the Université libre of Bruxelles under Pr.
 Alain Delchambre.